 - Observe birds for as little as 15 minutes, or all day!

-Tips for watching and identifying birds:
+Tips for finding and identifying birds:

 - Take note of size, shape, colors and patterns, songs and calls, behaviors and habitats of birds